gferreira/fb-variable-values/docs/pages/reference/measurements-format.md

 | a          | angled measurement     |
 {: .table .table-hover }

-### Point indexes and keys
+### Point indexes or shortcuts

 Point indexes are expressed as integers.

-Special reference points are also acessible using the following characters:
+Font-level vertical metrics values are also acessible using the following shortcut characters:

 | character | description | x             | y                     |
 |-----------|-------------|---------------|-----------------------|